mui/toolpad/docs/data/toolpad/studio/getting-started/support.md

 ### Stack Overflow

 Stack Overflow contains a wealth of information about MUI products.
-Toolpad Studio is a new product and you can start by [posting a question](https://stackoverflow.com/questions/tagged/toolpad) to get help from community experts as well as MUI maintainers.
+Toolpad Studio is a new product and you can start by [posting a question](https://stackoverflow.com/questions/tagged/toolpad) to get help from community experts as well as maintainers.

 ### Social media